Serendipity2-0/hakuna-matata/readme.md

 The Discord bot includes voice channel recording functionality.
 The PyNaCl library is required for voice functionality and has been included in the Docker setup.

+### Audio Fallback Mechanism

+The system includes a fallback mechanism for environments where audio devices are not available (like in Docker containers).
+When no physical audio device is detected, the bot will automatically use a dummy audio implementation that generates silent recordings.
+This ensures the bot can still function in containerized environments without audio hardware access.

 ## Configuration

 The Discord bot is scheduled to run every minute by default.
 You can change this in `HMBeat/celeryconfig.py`: